No9/kwiizi/README.md

 kwiizi
 ======

+NB:this tutorial talks about the second version of Kwiizi so the software is in his third version actually.We work hard to update this readme after.Sorry.Commin soon :)

 Kwiki allows educational institutions to obtain millions of articles, books and videos for education while providing a communication platform where you can even make video calls.
 All without internet connection.

 Kwiizi is a server-client application whose purpose is to bring digital contents in school without internet coverage.